 Learn expressions you can use to talk about knowing and not knowing things apart from simply saying, ‘I know,’ or ‘I don’t know’ in a new English Express episode from English Plus Podcast Network.

-Welcome to a new English Express episode.
-In this episode, we will talk about knowing and not knowing idioms and expressions, you can find a transcript on my website English plus podcast.com.
-And better yet, if you are a patron, you will get exclusive episode series and resources to take your English and learning to the next level.
+[00:00:35] Welcome to a new English Express episode.
+In this episode, we will talk about knowing and not knowing idioms and expressions.
+You can find the transcript on my website, englishpluspodcast.com.
 You can find the links in the description of the episode.
-And now without further ado, let’s talk about knowing and not knowing expressions and idioms.
+And now, without further ado, let’s talk about knowing and not knowing expressions and idioms.